aleksibovellan/AI-image-recognition-for-Finnish-trees/README.md

 # AI/ML Trained Image Recognition for Finnish trees in Python with Gradio Web Interface

-**User interacts through a Gradio Web Interface to upload images of Finnish trees, and the trained AI/ML model recognizes the tree species in question.
+**Human-user interacts through a Gradio Web Interface to upload images of Finnish trees, and the trained AI/ML model recognizes the tree species in the images.
 Training requires user's own tree pictures for pre-processing and training.
 See further in README for more info.**

 **Author:** Aleksi Bovellan (2024)